usegalaxy-eu/PathoGFAIR/README.md

 ## Citation

-If you use or refer to this project in your research, please cite the associated paper: [Paper Title].
+If you use or refer to this project in your research, please cite the associated paper: [PathoGFAIR: a series of FAIR and adaptable (meta)genomics workflows for (foodborne) pathogens detection and tracking].

 Feel free to contribute, open issues, or provide feedback.